The Fuel of the Future: Understanding Natural Gas

 Increased Usage of Natural Gas

 Everything about natural gas makes sense, but there really hasn’t been a government mandate to increase the usage and infrastructure of natural gas.
 There have been some issues with environmentalists claiming that natural gas extraction is bad for the environment.
-It really isn’t, but chemicals that are used in the fracking process sometimes it results in minor earthquakes.
+It really isn’t, but chemicals that are used in the fracking process sometimes results in toxic spills and fracking has now been shown to cause minor earthquakes.
 There are natural alternatives to the chemicals that could be used, and stronger regulation in the industry would minimize this issue.

 Westport Innovations (WPRT) produces engines that run on natural gas and demand is growing strongly.
 While cars might be best suited to run on natural gas, large trucks for hauling the nations' freight is where the industry is concentrating.